aspyct/ModelMaker/README.md

     string  :author
 end

-# As you may have noticed, this is ruby
+# As you may have noticed, this is regular ruby
 # So you can probably get something interesting out of this :)
 ```